ddd-crew/bounded-context-canvas/README.md

 Think about the best way to describe your context's behaviour, but do not specify architectural patterns here.

-Check out [Alberto Brandolini's ideas](http://cyrille.martraire.com/2012/09/collaborative-construction-by-alberto-brandolini/) for inspiration.
+Check out [Model Traits worksheet](resources/model-traits-worksheet.md) or  [Alberto Brandolini's ideas](http://cyrille.martraire.com/2012/09/collaborative-construction-by-alberto-brandolini/) for inspiration.

 ### Messages Consumed and Produced
 What is the public interface or the contract of your bounded context?
 Which messages come in and which does it send out?